 Christmas Luncheon.
-This social has been held on the second Tuesday of December and is the last activity before the holiday break.
+This event has been held on the second Tuesday of December and is the last activity before the holiday break.
 Lunch fees cover all costs, including food, hall rental (if required), and taxes and gratuities.

 Annual General Meeting.
-Traditionally the AGM has been scheduled for the third Thursday in January.
-It has usually been combined with lunch, once a potluck but now provided by the club.
+Traditionally the AGM has been scheduled for the third Tuesday in January.
+It has usually been combined with a potluck lunch provided by the members.